-Additional features¶
+Additional features

-Command line options¶
+Command line options

 Note: When reading an initial image (or chain), the number of spins (per image) should match the number of spins specified in the input file.

-are used, only the chain is read while -i <file>
+Note: When both parameters -c <file> and -i <file> are used, only the chain is read while -i <file> is ignored.

-Running quietly¶
+Running quietly

-If you pass quiet=true
+If you pass quiet=true (C) or quiet=True (Python)

-when creating the state, or use the --quiet
+when creating the state, or use the --quiet command

 line option, spirit will write out some initial